John Cahill (footballer)

 John Cahill (born 27 April 1940) is a former Australian rules football player and coach.
-During his illustrious career he played football for Port Adelaide, and coached Port Adelaide, West Adelaide, South Adelaide in the South Australian National Football League (SANFL) and in the Victorian Football League (VFL) and in the Australian Football League (AFL).
+During his career he played football for Port Adelaide, and coached Port Adelaide, West Adelaide, South Adelaide in the South Australian National Football League (SANFL) and in the Victorian Football League (VFL) and in the Australian Football League (AFL).

 The Port Adelaide Football Club honoured Cahill by naming the award for the club's best and fairest player the John Cahill Medal.

 SANFL career

 Port Adelaide career

 Cahill played 264 matches for Port Adelaide and 29 state matches for South Australia from 1958 to 1973.
 He captained Port Adelaide from 1967 to 1973 and skippered South Australia in 1969 and 1970.

 Coaching career

 Port Adelaide Football club senior coach (SANFL) (1974–1982)

 After retiring, Cahill took up senior coaching.
 Starting with Port Adelaide, he would lead the club to four premierships in the SANFL in 1977,1979,1980 and 1981.